Code-Institute-Submissions/1askfrsltn-ci_ms3_mos_JanResub/README.md

 ### HEROKU
 ### **(4) Hosting on Heroku**
-Hosting to Heroku consists of 4 impportant steps:
+Hosting to Heroku you need to go thorugh following steps:
-  *step 1 of 4* Tell heroku which apps and dependencies are required to run an app - create requirments file abd:
+1. Inside git - tell heroku which apps and dependencies are required to run an app - create requirments file abd:

         pip3 freeze --local>requirements.txt
- *Step 2 of 4* - create Procfile for Heroku (important to have space before python and delete last line space in Procfile - it is very important for connection):
+2. create Procfile for Heroku (important to have space before python and delete last line space in Procfile - it is very important for connection):

         echo web: python app.py>Procfile
 NOTE: When deployed the file it is very important that procfile contains very precise inforomation, with no spaces or last emplty line otherwise it won't connect to heroku.
-  *Step 3 of 4* - Create new app at heroku profile, app name: ask-pft-meetinghub Connect GitHub repository to your app, select repo, don't enable automatic deploy.
+3. Create new app at heroku profile, app name: ask-pft-meetinghub,
- *step 4 of 4* - Deploy on Heroku
+4. Go to heroku website - open the app frim github,
-  - Go to heroku website - open the app frim github,
+5. Deploy and enable Automatic Deployment, select "main" branch and press deploy.
-  - Deploy and enable Automatic Deployment, select "main" branch and press deploy.
+6. After a while - press View - check "hello world"
-  - After a while - press View - check "hello world" Go to settings and set up config vars:
+7. Go to settings and set up config vars:

       IP: "0.0.0.0"
       PORT: "5000"
       SECRET_KEY: (from env.py)
       MONGO_URI: see the step below
       MONGO_DBNAME: "ms3"

-  hide config vars
+8. Hide config vars
-  Check if requiremets.txt and Procfile was created in repository
+9. Check if requiremets.txt and Procfile was created in repository

         CLI: git status
-  Push using commit command for each of the 2 files one by one:
+10. Push using commit command for each of the 2 files one by one:

         git add requirements.txt     + Enter
         git commit -m "..."          + Enter
         git add Procfile             + Enter
         git commit -m "..."          + Enter
         git push                     + Enter
-Then you need to connect Mongo DB to heroku as well:
+11. Connect Mongo DB to heroku as well:
-- Install flask-pymongo and dus-python to use mongo srv connection string:
+12. In CLI: Install flask-pymongo and dus-python to use mongo srv connection string:

         CLI:
         pip3 install flask-pymongo
         pip3 install dns-python

-- Update requirments.txt
+13. Update requirments.txt

         pip3 freeze --local>requirements.txt
-- in app.py install PyMongo and OjectId form the libraries
+14. in app.py install PyMongo and OjectId form the libraries

         from flask_pymongo import PyMongo
         from bson.objectid import ObjectId

-define app configuration in app.py:
+15. define app configuration in app.py:

         app.config["MONGO_DBNAME"]= os.environ.get("MONGO_DBNAME")
         app.config["MONGO_URI"] = os.environ.get("MONGO_URI")
         app.config["SECRET_KEY"] = os.environ.get("SECRET_KEY")

-Creaete URI key: go to MongoDb, select "databases", go to "connect", go to "connect your application", copy the key and replace 3 parameters;
+16. Creaete URI key: go to MongoDb, select "databases", go to "connect", go to "connect your application", copy the key and replace 3 parameters;

         "mongodb+srv://askformongodb:password@clustername.eqlwe.mongodb.net/databasename?retryWrites=true&w=majority"
         where:
         1. password: XXXXXX
         2. clustername: your_cluster
         3. databasename: your_dtb

 ## CREDITS
 ### **Content**
-  The conetnt was developed myself based on my experience
+  The conetnt was developed myself based on my experience and thanks to the team from [Alexandr Proudfoot consulting company](https://proudfoot.com/) - Monique, Kamal, Tim Sebastian.

 ### **Media**
-  No medie were used for the application
+  All the media content was developed by myself in Powerpoint and stored as jpg

 ### **Acknowledgements**
   - Code institute for the backedn project Example and all the great videos on Python